 - NRG Energy, Inc

 - Ohio Christian University

 - Renewal by Andersen

 - Traffic Plan

-The Job Fair will take place in the Panasonic Club on the Club Level.
+The Job Fair will take place on the Main Concourse of the Wells Fargo Center.

 “PHILADELPHIA (CBS) — The Philadelphia Eagles opened their doors on Thursday for a career fair, where veterans are helping other veterans.
 Many veterans struggle to enter the corporate world after military life.
 Sometimes, they don’t know how to properly sell their skills and talents to employers.”